Sauravkr1806/Tic-Tac-Toe-Game/README.md

 * Two players take turns: placing 'X' and 'O' marks in empty spaces on a 3x3 square grid.
 * Player with the 'X' mark starts first anywhere in the 3x3 square grid.Then the second Player with 'O' marks fill the empty space which they want.
 * The player who first place 3 marks in a vertical, horizontal, or diagonal row wins the game match.
+* If all spaces are filled and we cann't decide the winner of the game, the game ends in a draw.